SaaS Billing and Pricing Models

 Pay-Per-User SaaS Pricing Model

 Pay-per-user is the most popular SaaS pricing strategy.
 Under this model, a separate cost is incurred for each user of a SaaS application and is similar to paying for each copy of software on a workstation.
-The advantage over the traditional software pricing is that SaaS is available on all devices and doesn’t usually incur separate charges for tablets, laptops, phones and other devices.
-SaaS billing occurs on a periodic basis (usually monthly) for the number of registered users.
+The advantage over traditional software pricing is that SaaS is available on almost all devices and doesn’t usually incur separate charges for tablets, laptops, phones and other devices.
+SaaS billing occurs on a periodic basis (usually monthly) for all registered users.
 SaaS software entitlements are best managed through a centralized and existing identity management system.

 Pay-As-You-Go (Utility) SaaS Pricing Model

 Another pricing model used by SaaS vendors is the pay-as-you-go billing model, which typically charges for the number of users and the amount of resources (e.g. volume of storage space, CPU usage, etc.) being consumed during a given time period.
-The primary disadvantage to the client under this pricing model is the difficulty in predicting the ongoing software expenses for the organization.
-On the other hand, the pay-as-you-go pricing model can be beneficial for an organization since they are only required to pay for the actual volume of resources consumed, rather than paying a flat rate for a bundle of services that they may not be able to fully use.
+The primary disadvantage to the client under this pricing model is the difficulty in predicting ongoing software expenses.
+On the other hand, the pay-as-you-go pricing model can be beneficial for an organization since they are only required to pay for the actual volume of resources consumed, rather than paying a flat rate for a bundle of services that they may not fully use.